xtech/xcore-docs/README.md

-# openmower.de
+# xCore Docs

-This is the source code for the openmower.de website.
+This is the source code for the xCore Docs.

 If you find some issues with the documentation or want to add to it, please fork this repo and open a pull request.